ton-play/playdeck-integration-guide/README.md

 #### By default, "playdeck" sends "{playback: {method: "play"}}" after pressing the play button in the playdeck-menu

-#### In the following example, data transfer options are considered, as well as method calls in our Wrapper.
+#### In the following example, data transfer options and method calls are considered in our Wrapper.

 ```javascript
 const parent = window.parent.window;